Bioré UV Aqua Rich Watery Essence (2019 Formula)

 1 NOTE: Everyone goes on and on about how if there is alcohol in a product, it immediately makes you an old hag.
 This is just so insane.
 I suppose people like to demonize ingredients without attempting to understand their function – and I get it, we’ve all been there, but we need to think about things in perspective.
 I will attempt to do this by citing the following:

 - There is nothing more anti-aging than a sunscreen.
-Your sunscreen is very unlikely to make you age faster.
+Your sunscreen is very unlikely to make you appear to age more rapidly.

 - A cosmetic chemist, with years and years of experience making safe products, put the alcohol in the product for a good reason.
 They also probably tested it on themselves, and their families.
 They aren’t adding it to make you look horrible, or make you into an old crone, or to steal your hard earned money.
 I promise.